IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_part1.md

 3. Click Environment Variables.
 In the section System Variables, click on New.
 4. In a dialog window specify name (for example BASE_API_KEY) and then specify the value, which is the corresponding string.
    Remember not to put in into quotes.
 It is also good practise to keep the name of the variables uppercase, for Mac users it is even necessery.
-Then you can just keep a txt file with all the variables and their values, that you will send to your colleagues that needs to run your scripts or are working on them with you.
+Then you can just keep a .txt file with all the variables and their values, that you will send to your colleagues that needs to run your scripts or are working on them with you.
 5. Once you add all the environment variables you need close all the windows and restart your computer.